Statistical physics of deep learning: Optimal learning of a multi-layer perceptron near interpolation: Acknowledgements

 \section{Acknowledgements}

+F.C. was affiliated with the Abdus Salam International Centre for Theoretical Physics during the conduction of this work.
 J.B., F.C., M.-T.N. and M.P. were funded by the European Union (ERC, CHORAL, project number 101039794).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 M.P. thanks Vittorio Erba and Pietro Rotondo for interesting discussions and suggestions.

 \onecolumngrid